How Texas' latest child welfare law could keep California schools from recruiting in the state

-When Texas Governor Greg Abbott signed a bill that allowed for significant latitude among those who review applications of adoptive parents, he may have unintentionally safe guarded the state’s recruiting efforts, too.
+When Texas Gov. Greg Abbott signed a bill that allowed for significant latitude among those who review applications of adoptive parents, he may have unintentionally safeguarded the state’s recruiting efforts, too.

 As reported by the Dallas Morning News, the new Texas law allows child welfare providers to turn away prospective homosexual adoptive parents based on, “sincerely held religious beliefs.”

-That law has, understandably, been seen as discriminatory to gay and transgender people, which led the state of California to ban all state employees to use public funds to travel to the state.
+That law has, understandably, been seen as discriminatory to gay and transgender people, which led the state of California to ban all state employees to use public funds to travel to Texas and other states.

+California also added Alabama, Kentucky and South Dakota last week to the original list of Kansas, Mississippi, North Carolina and Tennessee.

 It remains uncertain whether those schools will be allowed to pay to fly students from Texas to take official visits to schools in California.